No-AgCl/GuidedCoC/vignette/vignette.md

 %%%%%%%%%%%%%%%%%%%%% GuidedCoC algorithm %%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%% Input %%%%%%%%%%%%%%%
-% p, q and q0 represent data R⁽ˢ⁾, data R⁽ᵗ⁾, and data A⁽ᵗ⁾
+% p, q and q0 represent data R⁽ˢ⁾, data R⁽ᵗ⁾, and data A⁽ᵗ⁾, respectively
-, respectively
 % nrowcluster: number of cell clusters in  data R⁽ᵗ⁾ and data A⁽ᵗ⁾
 % ncolcluster: number of feature clusters in data R⁽ˢ⁾, data R⁽ᵗ⁾, and data A⁽ᵗ⁾
 % iter: number of iterations (default: 20)